Commercial pricing guide

 Chargeback software pricing that ops and finance can both inspect.

-Compare plan fit, event-based billing, and the proof path you can use before committing to a deeper rollout.
+Compare plan fit, monthly pricing, and the proof path you can use before committing to a deeper rollout.
 Start with qualification, model ROI when needed, and only scale when the workflow earns it.

-Use pricing as a qualification tool, not a dead end.
+Use pricing as a decision page, not a dead end.
 If the buyer still needs proof, route them into ROI.
-If they are already aligned, route them straight into the risk scan.
+If the team is already aligned, start setup.
+If finance and ops still need a shared rollout story, use the guided walkthrough.

 • ROI path before deeper rollout